hku-systems/SOTER/README.md

-### Experiment X: The pattern between SOTER's fingerprint protocol and fixed fingerprint (baseline)
+### Experiment 4: The pattern between SOTER's fingerprint protocol and fixed fingerprint baseline (20 mins)

 This experiment runs two VGG inference programs (i.e., one for SOTER's fingerprint protocol, one for a fixed fingerprint protocol as a